klasmodin/klasmodin.github.io/_drafts/what-is-shape-analysis.md

 ---

 In school we're taught how to utilize Pythagoras' theorem to compute the distance between points in Euclidean space.
-But how do you compute the similarity between geometric shapes?
+The motion along a straight line segment connecting the points is a kind-of "optimal warp" between them.
-And what exactly does *similarity* mean?
+But how do you compute optimal warps between geometric shapes?
-What does even *shape* mean? <d-footnote>This post is loosely based on <a href="https://slides.com/kmodin/what-is-shape-analysis">slides for a short presentation</a> I gave at Chalmers in 2020.</d-footnote>
+And what exactly does *optimal* mean? <d-footnote>This post is loosely based on <a href="https://slides.com/kmodin/what-is-shape-analysis">slides for a short presentation</a> I gave at Chalmers in 2020.</d-footnote>

 We all share an intuition for similarity between shapes.
 For example, most of us would say that an equilateral triangle resembles a right-angled triangle more than a circle.